Ray0Emma/Ray0Emma/README.md

 - 👋 Hi, I’m Farah AIT ELAHMADI
-- 👀 I’m interested in PHP , Laravel , JavaScript, Angular , NodeJS, Java .
+- 👀 I’m interested in PHP, Laravel, VueJS.
-- 🌱 I’m currently learning JavaEE ( Servlet, JSP ,JSTL, JSF,JPA,Hibernite )
+- 🌱 I’m currently learning JavaEE ( Servlet, JSP, JSTL, JSF, JPA, Hibernite ) , and NodeJS
-- 💞️ I’m looking for a two month internship (24 May to July 2021).
+- 💞️ I’m on internship and looking for more opportunities.
 - 📫 How to reach me :

   * Email    : farahaitelahmadi@gmail.com